On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Bounding the clique and stability numbers of graphs

 \begin{proof} Let $\ld_1 \geq \ld_2 \geq \cdots \geq \ld_n$ be the eigenvalues of $G$, and likewise $\overline{\ld}_1 \geq \overline{\ld}_2 \geq \cdots \geq \overline{\ld}_n$ be the eigenvalues of $\overline{G}$.
 Observe that $\ld_1 = n - \overline{\ld}_1 - 1$ and $\ld_n = -1 - \overline{\ld}_2$.
 Also, let $\overline{a} := \max\set{1, \overline{\ld}_2, \Delta(\overline{G})}$ and $a' := \min\set{ \ld_n, -2, -1-\Delta(\overline{G})}$, then $a' = -1 - \overline{a}$ regardless of the values of $\overline{\ld}_2$ and $\Delta(\overline{G})$.
 Next, applying Proposition~\ref{propnka} to $\overline{G}$, we obtain

 Since it is obvious that $\omega(G)$ is an integer and is equal to $\alpha(\overline{G})$ for every graph, the claim follows. \end{proof}

-Notice that $\overline{G}$ is deeply vertex-transitive if and only if $G$ is vertex-transitive, and the subgraph induced by the vertices adjacent to any fixed vertex $i \in V(G)$ is also vertex-transitive and not a clique.
 We next relate Corollary~\ref{propnkaclique} to some well-known results.
 First, the following is due to Delsarte~\cite{Delsarte73}, which establishes a similar upper bound on the clique number for a different family of graphs.

-\begin{proposition} Let $G$ be a graph whose adjacency matrix $A$ is an associate in a commutative association scheme.
+\begin{proposition} Let $G$ be a graph whose adjacency matrix $A$ is an associate in an association scheme.
 Then

 \end{proposition}